If you’re concerned about the indoor air quality in your Charlotte residence, HEPA filters are a great way to enhance the air your household breathes.

 On account of their strong filtration efficiency, HEPA filters are deep and can restrict airflow in some home comfort systems.
-It’s essential to call a heating and cooling pro like Komfort Air before installing one to prevent damage to your furnace.
+It’s essential to call a heating and cooling pro like Komfort Air Service Experts before installing one to prevent damage to your furnace.
 So, let’s go over if you can use HEPA filters in your HVAC system.

 What Is a HEPA Filter and How Does It Purify Air?

 HEPA furnace filters were primarily designed to defend scientists against radiation as they created the atomic bomb during World War II.
 These fiberglass filters are made from fine mesh that catches many contaminants.
 Today, these filters are often seen in medical settings, science labs and even residences.

 If you made an attempt to have a HEPA filter in your furnace, you’d probably have trouble receiving enough air from your vents.
 This is due to the fact your furnace’s blower motor isn’t engineered to work with such a deep filter.